Dual Language / Two Way Bilingual Programs

 Learn more about the Mario Umana Academy

-The Dual Language program at the Sarah Greenwood runs in grades K1-4 (growing one grade per year), and has specialized student support services in Therapeutic Learning Center.
+The Dual Language program at the Sarah Greenwood runs in grades K1-7 (growing one grade per year), and has specialized student support services in Therapeutic Learning Center.
 The school uses Restorative Justice as their guiding philosophy for student and community support.

 Learn more about Dual Language at Sarah Greenwood

-The Rafael Hernández Two-Way Bilingual School is committed to working with parents and the community within a diverse, nurturing environment in which students use Spanish and English as constructive tools for learning.
+The Rafael Hernández Two-Way Bilingual School is a K1-8 program committed to working with parents and the community within a diverse, nurturing environment in which students use Spanish and English as constructive tools for learning.
 We believe students, teachers and parents should work cooperatively to set and achieve goals that maximize each student’s potential, and that develop courageous learners, effective communicators, and responsible citizens.

 Learn more about the Rafael Hernandez School